oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 **Server-initiated graceful shutdown:**

-For MQTT 5.0, the server MAY send `MQTT.DISCONNECT` with a Reason Code to gracefully terminate the session.
+For MQTT 5.0, the server MAY send `MQTT.DISCONNECT` with a Reason Code to gracefully close the stream.
 The server then half-closes its send direction on the stream.
 The QUIC stream is fully closed when both directions are half-closed.
 For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` — the 3.1.1 specification defines DISCONNECT as a client-to-server-only packet